petzi53/Learning-R/openintro/01-Intro-to-data.md

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
       122.0   163.0   170.0   170.6   178.0   236.0

 Confirm that the median and upper and lower quartiles reported in the numerical summary match those in the graph.
 The purpose of a boxplot is to provide a thumbnail sketch of a variable for the purpose of comparing across several categories.
-So we can, for example, compare the heights of men and women with
+So we can, for example, compare the heights of men and women:

 ``` r
 > boxplot(cdc_metric$height_cm ~ cdc_metric$gender)